yak1ex/Data-Stream-Bulk-AnyEvent/README.md

 This class is like [Data::Stream::Bulk::Callback](http://search.cpan.org/perldoc?Data::Stream::Bulk::Callback), but there are some significant differences.

 - Consumer side can use asynchronous callback style.
-- Producer callback, just a `callback` in [Data::Stream::Bulk::Callback](http://search.cpan.org/perldoc?Data::Stream::Bulk::Callback) does not return values.
-Values are put by calling `put` explicitly.
+- Producer callback does not return actual items but return a condition variable.
+Items are sent via the condition variable.

-Primary purpose of this class is to make [Net::Amazon::S3](http://search.cpan.org/perldoc?Net::Amazon::S3), using [Data::Stream::Bulk::Callback](http://search.cpan.org/perldoc?Data::Stream::Bulk::Callback), AnyEvent-friendly.
+Primary purpose of this class is to make [Net::Amazon::S3](http://search.cpan.org/perldoc?Net::Amazon::S3), using [Data::Stream::Bulk::Callback](http://search.cpan.org/perldoc?Data::Stream::Bulk::Callback), AnyEvent-friendly by using [Module::AnyEvent::Helper::Filter](http://search.cpan.org/perldoc?Module::AnyEvent::Helper::Filter).
+Therefore, almost all is the same as [Data::Stream::Bulk::Callback](http://search.cpan.org/perldoc?Data::Stream::Bulk::Callback), excpet for (producer) callbackreturns an AnyEvent condition variable.

 # ATTRIBUTES